haskell-github-trust/.github/profile/README.md

 ## Secrets

+The password for the __haskell_github_trust__ Hackage account is in https://github.com/haskell-github-trust/secrets .

-Every Trust Owner is an Owner of the __haskell-github-trust__ organization and has total control.
-The only restricted secrets are the passwords for the Hackage [__haskell_github_trust__](https://hackage.haskell.org/user/haskell_github_trust) account and the email account.
-These are stored in a separate organization https://github.com/haskell-github-trust-secrets
+The only restricted secret is the password for the email account used to create the __haskell_github_trust__ acount.
+This is stored in a separate organization https://github.com/haskell-github-trust-secrets

 ## Other organizations